Implan-Group/api/impact/workflows/RunImpactAnalysis.md

 	- Please see the [authentication](https://github.com/Implan-Group/api/blob/main/impact/readme.md#authentication---retrieving-bearer-access-token) section in the Readme to review authentication steps
 - Variables required for Endpoint calls will appear inside of double-braces (`{{}}`) and they must be replaced with valid values before the Request is sent
 	- _e.g._ `{{api_domain}}` should be replaced with `https://api.implan.com/` for Public Production requests
-	- See the [Development Variables](https://github.com/Implan-Group/api/blob/main/impact/readme.md#development-variables) section of the Readme for more information
+	- See the [Production Variables](https://github.com/Implan-Group/api/blob/main/impact/readme.md#production-variables) section of the Readme for more information

 ---